This morning I broke my WordPress website. Literally. My entire website disappeared.

 However, those backups may not fully restore your WordPress website if it ever breaks.

-For example, one of my previous web hosting companies had a backup available for when my site broke once—but I had to actually pay them to restore the backup!
+For example, one of my previous web hosting companies did take backups—but I had to actually pay them to restore those backups.

 Also, they seemed to take forever to do it… and when it was restored it was weeks old!!